Pgalli31/Detecting-and-Analyzing-Emotional-Distress-Signals-in-Social-Media-Text-Data/README.md

 ## Notebook Overview
 Two separate analyses were created using Twitter and Reddit data.
-The code for both data are
+The code for both datasets are

 ### 1. `twitter_cleaning.ipynb` / `reddit_cleaning.ipynb`
 **Purpose:**
-Cleans and prepares raw Twitter and Reddit text data for analysis and machine learning.
+Cleans and prepares raw Twitter and Reddit text data for analysis and machine learning

 **Inputs:**
 - `twitter_data.csv`